tjerkh/arduinomultiplexer/README.md

 # arduinomultiplexer
-Multiplexer based on the Arduino Mega
+Build an NMEA Multiplexer with the Arduino Mega